psalias2006/gpu-hot/README.md

 ## Overview

-Self-contained dashboard for monitoring NVIDIA GPUs on remote servers.
-Access utilization and health metrics from a browser without SSH.
+**Single-container dashboard with sub-second GPU metrics.**

-Runs in a single container on one port.
-No configuration required - start the container and open a browser.
+Monitor NVIDIA GPUs from any browser.
+No SSH, no configuration – just start and view in **real-time**.

 ---